Stomach: Gene and protein expression

-About 20,000 protein coding genes are expressed in human cells and nearly 70% of these genes are expressed in the normal stomach.
+About 20,000 protein-coding genes are expressed in human cells and nearly 70% of these genes are expressed in the normal stomach.
 Just over 150 of these genes are more specifically expressed in the stomach compared to other organs, with only some 20 genes being highly specific.
 The corresponding specific proteins expressed in stomach are mainly involved in creating a suitable environment for handling the digestion of food for uptake of nutrients.
-Highly stomach-specific proteins include GKN1, expressed in the mucosa; pepsinogen PGC and the lipase LIPF, expressed in chief cells; and gastric ATPase ATP4A and gastric intrinsic factor GIF, expressed in parietal cells.
+Highly stomach-specific proteins include gastrokine-1 expressed in the mucosa; pepsinogen and gastric lipase, expressed in gastric chief cells; and a gastric ATPase and gastric intrinsic factor, expressed in parietal cells.

 Development

-In early human embryogenesis, the ventral part of the embryo abuts the yolk sac.
-During the third week of development, as the embryo grows, it begins to surround parts of the sac.
+In the early part of the development of the human embryo, the ventral part of the embryo abuts the yolk sac.
+During the third week of development, as the embryo grows, it begins to surround parts of the yolk sac.
 The enveloped portions form the basis for the adult gastrointestinal tract.
 The sac is surrounded by a network of vitelline arteries and veins.
 Over time, these arteries consolidate into the three main arteries that supply the developing gastrointestinal tract: the celiac artery, superior mesenteric artery, and inferior mesenteric artery.
 The areas supplied by these arteries are used to define the foregut, midgut, and hindgut.
 The surrounded sac becomes the primitive gut.
 Sections of this gut begin to differentiate into the organs of the gastrointestinal tract, and the esophagus, and stomach form from the foregut.

+As the stomach rotates during early development, the dorsal and ventral mesentery rotate with it; this rotation produces a space anterior to the expanding stomach called the greater sac, and a space posterior to the stomach called the lesser sac.
+After this rotation the dorsal mesentery thins and forms the greater omentum, which is attached to the greater curvature of the stomach.
+The ventral mesentery forms the lesser omentum, and is attached to the developing liver.
+In the adult, these connective structures of omentum and mesentery form the peritoneum, and act as an insulating and protective layer while also supplying organs with blood and lymph vessels as well as nerves.
+Arterial supply to all these structures is from the celiac trunk, and venous drainage is by the portal venous system.
+Lymph from these organs is drained to the prevertebral celiac nodes at the origin of the celiac artery from the aorta.